pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Wisdom is the chief element in happiness."
 --Sophocles

+"Emotion, which is suffering, ceases to be suffering as soon as we form a clear and precise picture of it."
+--Spinoza, as translated by Viktor Frankel

 "Aaron [Swartz] believed that you literally ought to be asking yourself all of the time 'What is the most important thing I could be working on in the world right now?'
 And if you're not working on that, why aren't you?"
 --Taren Stinebrickner-Kauffman